-At a meeting held approximately three weeks after the company files the proposal documents, the creditors vote, in person, by proxy or by mail, on whether or not to accept the terms of the proposal.
+At a meeting held approximately three weeks after the company files the proposal documents, to save an insolvency company, the creditors vote, in person, by proxy or by mail, on whether or not to accept the terms of the proposal.
 The proposal must receive the approval of at least 66 2/3 in dollars and 50% plus one in number of the eligible creditors who vote.

 In addition, the court must approve the proposal.
 Until it does, the trustee must monitor the business for a minimum of six weeks.
 In most cases, the court approves the proposal as long as it is clear that it would provide a better return to the creditors than a bankruptcy would.